2014 SMU Mustangs football team

 The 2014 SMU Mustangs football team represented Southern Methodist University in the 2014 NCAA Division I FBS football season.
 They were led by seventh-year head coach June Jones for two games and interim head coach Tom Mason for the remainder of the season.
 They played their home games at Gerald J. Ford Stadium in University Park, Texas, an enclave of Dallas and were members of the American Athletic Conference.
 They finished the season 1–11, 1–7 in AAC play to finish in last place.

 After an 0–2 start to the season, head coach June Jones resigned on September 8, citing "personal issues".
 He finished with a record of 36–43 in just over six seasons.
 Defensive coordinator Tom Mason led the Mustangs for the remainder of the season.
 Mason was not retained at the end of the season.

+Preseason

+AAC media poll

+The American Athletic Conference preseason poll was released on July 29, 2014.
+The Mustangs were predicted to finish fifth in the conference.